-Procedures to Obtain an Understanding and to Identify and Assess Risks of Material Misstatement
+Other Procedures to Obtain an Understanding and to Identify and Assess Risks of Material Misstatement

-26. If the engagement partner has performed other engagements for the entity, the engagement partner shall consider whether information obtained is relevant to identifying and assessing risks of material misstatement.
+27. If the engagement partner has performed other engagements for the entity, the engagement partner shall consider whether information obtained is relevant to identifying and assessing risks of material misstatement.
 (Ref: Para.
-A69)
+A73)